Shortcuts

 Like in all market categories, villas that are overpriced are not selling, even if they are famous, highly-desirable villas.
 Sean Connery’s stunning seaside villa is a great example of this — its price was cut in half after a year on the market and yet it still hasn’t sold, after copious amounts of advertising and news coverage and more than three years on the market.
 A desirable Cap d’Ail villa owned by a Russian oligarch has been listed privately, for an undisclosed sum, since 2015, and publicly (by many agencies) since 2017, first for €30 million and now for €23 million — and it still hasn’t sold.
 There are many other similar examples, especially in the high-end market with Russian owners.

 This is because in-the-know financial advisors of wealthy buyers are predicting that the market is on a long-term downward pricing trend, because banks won’t authorize over-value mortgages, and because Russians are no longer coming with suitcases of cash.
-These factors are likely to push the prices much, much lower.
+These factors are pushing the prices much, much lower.

 Sold Prices of €1 to 3 Million